michaeldong1/ZOONOMIA/README.md

 Depending on the parameters, you can specify if you want the duplicates filetered out or not.

 Note: The MAF alignment file available at https://cglgenomics.ucsc.edu/data/cactus is the same alignment than to the one extracted via this pipeline.
-In our project we extracted each
+In our project we segmented the MAF into 10Mb alignment fractions.

 ### speciesLister